celestiaorg/networks/celestia-application.md

 ```sh
 celestia-appd q bank balances celes1xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```
-## Creating the Validator On-Chain
+## Creating a Validator On-Chain
+Optionally, if you want to join the active validator list, you can create your own validator on-chain following the instructions below.
+Keep in mind that these steps are necessary ONLY if you want to participate in the consensus.

 Pick a MONIKER name of your choice!
 This is the validator name that will show up on public dashboards and explorers.
 VALIDATOR_WALLET must be the same you defined previously.
 Parameter `--min-self-delegation=1000000` defines the amount of tokens that are self delegated from your validator wallet.
 ```sh
 MONIKER="your_moniker"